 - Windows will remain open during transport.

 - All surfaces including seats, windows and railings will be cleaned and disinfected after each use.

 - We will continue to follow existing food safety protocols for storing, packaging, serving and cleaning.
 All staff and guests will wash or sanitize their hands before food is served.
 In addition we will do the following for lunches:

 - All employees will be required to wear masks and gloves.

 - Guests will be seated, if using State Park tables, with proper social distancing in mind.
 All tables will be sanitized before using.

 - All coolers, food containers and trash containers will be washed and sanitized daily.

 - Multi-day trip meals will follow the same guidelines with staff preparing, cooking and plating dinners and breakfasts for guests.
-There will be no self-serving options.

 - All rafting equipment will be cleaned and disinfected after every trip.
 This includes life jackets, wetsuits, helmets, splash jackets, paddles and boats.